aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 Expedients such as simulated mobile networks or emulated mobile devices can be more easily understood when considered in the context of testing a production server.
 Stress testing and automated test case generation, for example, both benefit from a quantity of tests unachievable with a few handheld devices.
 Services such as Load Impact {Anonymous:0z5u-mT-} emulate thousands of mobile users on a variety of devices with a range of network connectivity.

 Mobile application testing is a rapidly growing field.
 Gao et al. {\*Gao:2014fp} identified four classes of mobile application testing approaches.
 Emulation-based testing, as seen above, where a device simulator runs on a desktop computer, is commonplace as emulators ship with most app development environments.
 Device-based testing runs the application and its services on a range of real devices to find edge case failures.
 Cloud testing suits large-scale tests scaleable to requirements.
-Crowd-based testing employs volunteers or contractors to test apps and can reach reasonable scales, they note that tests may not be completely thorough.
+Crowd-based testing employs volunteers or contractors to test apps and can reach reasonable scales; they note that tests may not be thorough.

 Yan et al. {\*Yan:2012uf} built a cloud testing suite, an approach they called Web Service - Testing-as-a-Service (WS-TaaS).
 Their experiment showed that cloud tested web services were capable of responding to significantly more requests than one tested on a single desktop computer.
 Most likely due to the limited bandwidth and processing power of the single testing node.